selaux/miner-dashboard/README.md

 ## Changelog

+#### In master

+- Some dependency upgrades to work with node 12 / 14 and fix some security vulns

 #### 0.4.1
 - Adds possibility for running miner-dashboard in a Docker container
 - Adds support for node 0.12